-Adela Amaral is currently a post-doctoral fellow at the University of California’s Presidential Fellowship program.
+Adela Amaral currently works as an assistant professor of Anthropology at the College of William and Mary.
+She was a post-doctoral fellow at the University of California’s Presidential Fellowship program.
 She received her BA in anthropology and history from UCLA and her MA in anthropology from the University of Chicago.
 Her interests included historical anthropology and archaeology, the Afro-Atlantic world, maroonage, colonialism, architecture, ruins, and spatial practice.
 Her dissertation, “The Archaeology of a Maroon Reducción: Colonial Beginnings to Present day Ruination” combined archaeological, historical and ethnographic work to develop a thorough and long term understanding of African slavery and runaway slavery in Colonial Veracruz, Mexico.
 Her work was centered on the reducción, Nuestra Señora de los Negros de Amapa, founded in 1769 by runaway slaves of African descent or, maroons.
 Adela’s dissertation examined the political impulses that led to the founding of Amapa and its short and long term ramifications.
 The project investigated the local creation of the maroon colonial social category and questions the connections between racialized social groups, built environments, and things.
 Her work also used the political present as local knowledge and present day relationships were used to interpret the past and to understand how the past is used in the present.

 Post-doctoral Fellow 2014-2015